davidjratita/recipe_flutter_app/README.md

 ## Features

-* Browse recipes with infinite scroll (pagination) still abit shaky when it reaches the 15th item, I get snaps
+* Browse recipes with infinite scroll (pagination) still abit shaky when it reaches the 15th item, It get snaps
 * Search recipes by name
 * View full recipe details including:
   * Image